goenninger-b-t/nerthus/README.md

 <p>

 ## What Is This?
 Nerthus is an application foundation framework supplying basic building blocks for Common Lisp-based applications.
-The name Nerthus is based on the Norse Goddess Nerthus - fopr further info, [please see here](https://oldworldgods.com/norse/nerthus-norse-goddess/).
+The name Nerthus is based on the Norse Goddess Nerthus - for further info [please see here](https://oldworldgods.com/norse/nerthus-norse-goddess/).

 ## Licensing